iAnonymous3000/awesome-grapheneos-guide/README.md

 - Network and sensor permissions
 - Full firmware updates and signed builds, supporting verified boot
 - Optional Sandboxed Google Play, allowing you to use Google Play Services while controlling their permissions and access
-- Sandboxed Google Play, allowing you to use Google Play Services while controlling their permissions and access
 - Support for most Google Play Services features, including push notifications, In-app Billing API, Google Play Games, Play Asset Delivery, and FIDO2
 - Advanced Protection Program features, except for Play Protect and restricted app installation
 - Storage Scopes feature, allowing you to force apps that request broad storage access permission to function with scoped storage